HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 5.9 Supplemental Data Elements

     Conformance Requirement 16 (Supplemental Data Elements):
-    Each supplemental data element referrenced in the CQL SHOULD :
+    Each supplemental data element referenced in the CQL SHOULD:

-    return a single value when evaluated in the context of a member of the population have a name begining with "SDE"
+    return a single value when evaluated in the context of a member of the population have a name beginning with "SDE"

 Part of the definition of a quality measure involves the ability to specify additional information to be returned for each member of a population.
 Within QDM and HQMF, these supplemental data elements are specified as QDM Data Elements for patient characteristics (such as Race, Ethnicity, Payer, and Administrative Sex) and marking them with an SDE code within the underlying HQMF XML.
 Snippet 18 demonstrates an example supplemental data definition using the cql-ext:supplementalDataElement.